Women in the construction industry

 The building and civil engineering (“BCE”) sector is both fascinating and tough, from design to construction to decommissioning.
 And it’s the same for both men and women, says Albane Levieux – Special Projects and Infrastructure Development Director at Assystem and a real workaholic.
-With over 25 years’ experience in the sector, Albane is still as enthusiastic as when she first started out, and she’s just as committed to standing up for her beliefs.
+With over 25 years’ experience in the construction sector, Albane is still as enthusiastic as when she first started out, and she’s just as committed to standing up for her beliefs.
 In an environment that’s still male dominated, she’s a campaigner for equal career opportunities.
 Read on to find out more.

-Only 12% of workers in the BCE sector are women.
+Today, only 12% of workers in the BCE sector are women.
 It’s a low figure but it is rising, having gone from just 8% in the early nineties.
 That was when Albane Levieux began her career in the building

 industry, after being taken on by a large construction works company.